Tomato consomme or brodo is a clear tomato soup, it has an intense flavour and is easy to make, I serve it with tortellini & cherry tomatoes.

 - Parmesan Shavings

-- Take your tomatoes and roughly chop them and then mix with the salt.
+- Take your tomatoes and roughly chop them and then mix with the salt and black pepper.

 - Lightly blitz your tomatoes in a food processor, you do not want to puree them just break them up a little so that they are the texture of a "rough" gazpacho.
 You could do this with a potato masher.

 - Wrap the tomatoes in a cheesecloth and place them in a mesh sieve over a pan or bowl to collect the liquid for around 8 hours.
 This will yield between 750ml and one litre of tomato consomme, you will only need around two-thirds of this but it freezes perfectly.

 - Cut the cherry tomatoes in half.